-Money laundering and terrorism financing prevention ("AML/CFT") is regulated by (i) Law no. 83/2017, as amended, which sets out the legal framework on the measures to combat money laundering and terrorism financing and which transposed to the Portuguese jurisdiction Directive 2015/849/EU and Directive 2016/2258/EU of the Parliament and Council, (ii) Law no. 52/ 2003, as amended, on measures to combat terrorism, and by (iii) the Portuguese Criminal Code, approved by Decree-Law no. 48/95, which establishes the crime of money laundering as typified in its article 368-A. In this respect, it is also worth mentioning Law no. 89/ 2017, which regulates the Central Registry of Beneficial Ownership.
+Money laundering and terrorism financing prevention ("AML/CFT") is regulated by (i) Law no 83/2017 of 18 August, as amended, which sets out the legal framework on the measures to combat money laundering and terrorism financing and which transposed to the Portuguese jurisdiction Directive 2015/849/EU and Directive 2016/2258/EU of the Parliament and Council, (ii) Law no 52/ 2003 of 22 August, as amended, on measures to combat terrorism, and by (iii) the Portuguese Criminal Code, approved by Decree-Law no 48/95 of 15 March, which establishes the crime of money laundering as typified in its article 368-A.In this respect, it is also worth mentioning Law no 89/ 2017 of 21 August, which regulates the Central Registry of Beneficial Ownership.

-Moreover, Portuguese supervisory authorities of regulated sectors have implemented sets of rules and recommendations in this matter having in mind the specific areas of activity and underlying AML/CFT risks, such as: Bank of Portugal Regulation no. 1/2022 for the banking sector (as amended by Regulation no. 1/2023, regulating AML/CFT duties applicable to virtual asset service providers, and by Regulation no. 3/2024), CMVM Regulation no. 2/2020 for investment firms, as amended, IMPIC Regulation no. 603/2021 for the real estate sector and ASAE Regulation no. 1191/2022 for a wide range of economic operators.
+Moreover, Portuguese supervisory authorities of regulated sectors have implemented sets of rules and recommendations in this matter having in mind the specific areas of activity and underlying AML/CFT risks, such as: Bank of Portugal Regulation no. 1/2022 for the banking sector (as amended by Regulation 1/2023, regulating AML/CFT duties applicable to virtual asset service providers), CMVM Regulation no. 2/2020 for investment firms, IMPIC Regulation no. 603/2021 for the real estate sector and ASAE Regulation no. 1191/2022 for a wide range of economic operators.

-In broad terms, this legal framework envisages the preventive duties which the obliged entities must comply with, namely: (i) a duty of control; (ii) a due diligence duty; (iii) a duty of communication and reporting to the authorities; (iv) a duty to refrain from performing suspicious operations; (v) a duty to refuse; (vi) a duty to cooperate with the authorities; (vii) a duty of audit trail maintenance; (viii) a duty of exam and (ix) a duty of training.
-Furthermore, this regime establishes the administrative offences associated with the noncompliance of this framework.
+In broad terms, this legal framework envisages the preventive duties which the obliged entities must comply with, namely: (i) duty of control; (ii) due diligence duty; (iii) duty of communication and reporting to the authorities; (iv) duty to refrain from performing suspicious operations; (v) duty to refuse; (vi) duty to cooperate with the authorities; (vii) duty of audit trail maintenance; (viii) duty of exam and (ix) duty of training.
+Furthermore, this regime establishes the administrative offences associated with the non-compliance of this framework.

-Also, to note Law no. 92/2017, which puts forward the legal limitations on cash transactions.
-For this purpose, it is forbidden to pay or receive cash transactions of any nature involving amounts equal or higher than three thousand euros or its equivalent in foreign currency.
-Notwithstanding, non-resident individuals in the Portuguese territory cannot pay and/or receive ten thousand euros or equivalent foreign currency in cash.
-Payments of invoices can only be made in cash up to one thousand euros or its equivalent in foreign currency.
-Finally, payment in cash of taxes exceeding five hundred euros is prohibited.
+Also, to note Law no. 92/2017 of 22 August which puts forward the legal limitations on cash transactions.
+For this purpose, it is forbidden to pay or receive in cash transactions of any nature involving amounts equal or higher than €3.000,00 or its equivalent in foreign currency.
+Notwithstanding, non-resident individuals in the Portuguese territory cannot pay and/or receive €10.000,00 or equivalent foreign currency in cash.
+Payments of invoices can only be made in cash up to €1.000,00 or its equivalent in foreign currency.
+Finally, payment in cash of taxes exceeding €500,00 is prohibited.
 The transactions which surpass this threshold must be carried out through a payment method which allows for the identification of the respective recipient, namely: bank transfer, order cheque or direct debits.